 Matt was scheduled to serve his 10 day sentence in the Arvada jail for his December transgression.
 He seemed relaxed about it until he arrived at the jail and experienced a rude wake up call.
 For openers, he was left in limbo in a bleak waiting room for an entire day before he was assigned to his cell.
 Jennifer and his girlfriend try to provide a friendly voice, but the reality of the jail system triggered Matt’s anxiety issues.

-When Jennifer goes south like this it complicates our relationship.
-Nothing else exists except trying to help Matt.
+When Jennifer goes on high alert because of Matt it complicates our relationship.
+Nothing else exists except trying to help him.
 There had been a certain logic to that when Matt was younger, but now, as he often reminded us, he was 30 years old.
 Yet, seemingly incapable of managing his life.
 Matt barely survived, but like before the trauma seemed quickly forgotten.
-I was still not sure if the experience was enough to scare Matt on to the straight and narrow.
+I was still not convinced if the experience was enough to scare Matt on to the straight and narrow.
 This “triangle” effect between the three of us would emerge again in 2022 as our lives came to another crisis point because of finances.

-I don’t know why I went looking for Freedom Fighter footage on YouTube on that day.
-It had been part of these latest interviews like all my other hits like Desert, Voyeur and Of Light and Darkness.
-They were on YouTube.
+I don’t know why I went looking for Freedom Fighter footage on YouTube that day.
+It was partly these latest interviews that kept leading me back to YT.
+All my other hits like Desert, Voyeur and Of Light and Darkness were there.
 Hours of footage that someone had recorded and posted.
-In some ways it was the only way these projects could be archived as the actual technology they ran on disappeared.
+In some ways it was the only way these projects could be archived as the actual technology they ran on had disappeared with time.
 I always wondered WHY someone would spend hours capturing the game play I designed and posting it to YouTube but I was glad to have the footage.

 More importantly, there were videos of actual arcade units that someone had restored.
 It turned out there was a small Freedom Fighter cult following that traded thoughts through a Reddit board.
 One name kept popping up so in a weak moment I messaged him on his YouTube channel and got an immediate reply.
 It turned out he had taken on the role of “historian” for the Freedom Fighter project and had been trying to find me for years.
 This resulted in me meeting the rest of the club and eventually they did an interview with me.

-Why I hadn’t kept one was a mystery to me, but in all my moving around it had been impossible to truck it from place to place and little did we know it would survive the test of time.
-We did give a unit to Steven Spielberg when it was originally released in 1986 because he thought it was the best movie game he had played, but that unit was lost somewhere on the Universal Studios lot.
+Why I hadn’t kept one was a mystery to me, but in all my moving around it would had been impossible to truck it from place to place and little did we know it would survive the test of time.
+We did give a unit to Steven Spielberg when it was originally released in 1986 because he thought it was the best interactive movie game he had played at that point, but that unit was lost somewhere on the Universal Studios lot.

-At the same time as I was walking down memory lane with Freedom Fighter, the Fight for the Forgotten project got canceled.
+About the same time as I was walking down memory lane with Freedom Fighter, the Fight for the Forgotten project got canceled.
 The MMA founder emerged from yet another rehab and declared he wanted their money spent on a documentary film about him.
-This was a shock because I had committed fully to this network and had let other projects lapse.
+This was a bit of a shock because I had committed fully to their network and had let other projects lapse.
 I wanted to create this global app in the worst way and the F4F project seemed to be the vehicle until it wasn’t.

 This blip caused a bit of a crisis of confidence for me.
 Since Integral Life ended I had been trying to build a new network of folks to work with.
-Covid and all my associated health challenges had stymie that effort.
-Now, I was starting from scratch with no particular direction that seemed clear.
-This was also a concern that my Mothers money which had filled in where project revenue lacked, was diminishing way too fast for my taste.
+Covid and all my associated health challenges had stymied that effort.
+Now, I was starting from scratch again with no particular direction that seemed clear.
+I was also concerned that my Mothers money which had filled in where project revenue was lacking, was diminishing way too fast for my taste.

 This personal dilemma of mine was also echoed in the real world.
-We still could see no end in sight to the Pandemic lockdown and the only thing we knew was that it was not going to go back to the way it was.
-In a sense you could say I was aligned with the real world, but in my seventies that felt distressing.
-I had made the choices that had brought me here.
+We still could see no end in sight to the Pandemic lock down and the only thing we knew for sure was that the world was not going to go back to the way it was.
+In my seventies that sometimes felt somewhat distressing, but I had made the choices that had brought me here.
 No one else was to blame.
 How they were going to stabilize in the next chapter I had no idea.

 It had been over six months since the last of our beloved cats (Baby Kitty) had died.
 Our original three Cat beings had shared a life with us for 20 years beginning on Whidbey Island.
 When they got sick in their old age it was traumatic.
 We were still recovering from their deaths in the midst of all the other uncertainty, when Jennifer decided it was time to get a new cat.
 She had befriended a woman who ran a rescue program that had dozens of cats they cared for.
 She interviewed with them and when she passed the suitability test (we actually had to do an interview on the phone) she found a striped tabby that captured her heart.
 NEO, as we called him, came home with us and provided some much needed light entertainment in the middle of all the stress.

 We visited him and he was, as advertised, friendly, funny, beautiful and only a year old.
 It turned out he had been found wandering around on the Navajo reservation and brought to Boulder.
-He had a bit of a wild streak in him from being on his own, but really seemed to enjoy the home we provided.
+I committed to rescuing him from a life in cages.
+He had a bit of a wild streak in him from being on his own, but really endured himself to us almost immediately.

 Circling Back Around

-With all that in the background, I unexpectedly heard from my old partner David Todd from Cinemaware and Philips POV days.
+With all that as background, I unexpectedly heard from my old partner David Todd from Cinemaware and Philips POV days.
 David and I not talked in years but here he was.
 It was nice to hear his voice.

 He had retired from the game business and was living with his wife in Oregon.
 In our catch up, he told me the sad tale of his oldest son committing suicide.
-Ryan had always been somewhat of a fish out of water with real physical issues, but apparently it had gotten worse.
+Ryan had always been somewhat of a fish out of water with real physical issues when I had known him as a child, but apparently it had gotten worse.
 Jennifer and I could relate.
 No matter how hard you try to help a child get back on track, in the end they have to do it themselves or not.
 In Ryan’s case it all became too much.
 That being said, there is no heartbreak worse than losing a child.

 They reminded me of the excellent work we had done together.

 Before I get back to what was happening in the world, more retro remembrances showed up.
-A woman at a Austrian record company called Infinite Fog wanted to license the Wilderness America album and release it again on super quality vinyl.
+A woman at a Austrian record company called Infinite Fog wanted to license the Wilderness America album and release it again on super quality vinyl and CD.

 Out of all the albums I had created Wilderness America was the one I did not have a good digital master for.
 I only had the 50 year old two track audio tape masters and vinyl copies of the album.
 The licensing money was not that much, but I got a really good digital master out of it.
-Again, hearing that music after all those years reminded me that it was the last full album I had created before I moved on to the film business.
+Again, hearing that music after all those years was interesting in that it was the last full album I had created before I moved on to the film business.
 After all those years it was in some ways a last lament that benefited seven different environmental organizations.
-The end of my first creative chapter.
+The end of my first creative chapter making music.

-My work with Lena on the Xtopia television show and the related metaverse led to us designing a fake portals called DemocKrazy and Bureau of Now that represented all the characters from Xtopia as if they really existed.
+My work with Lena on the Xtopia television show and the related metaverse led to us designing a fake portal called Bureau of Now It represented the academic papers (fakes) that the main characters relied on for information.

 I was also weary of the Covid isolation and the constant re-booting of my creative work.
 There seemed no stability in sight so I began to feel that perhaps this was another chapter ending.
 I had been on this save the world vector in the way I had been since I got back to Boulder after Random 1 for 17 years.